-Other useful properties are described in Section 2 of Unicode Normalization Forms [Norm], in Section 3.13 of The Unicode Standard, Version 4.0 [Case], and in the documentation for the Unicode Character Database [UCD].
+Other recommended properties are described in Section 2 of UAX #15: Unicode Normalization Forms [Norm], in Section 3.13 of The Unicode Standard, Version 5.0 [Case], and in the documentation for the Unicode Character Database [UCD].
+See also "Clarification of Lowercase and Uppercase" in [Unicode5.1].